httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Representation-Digest field can be used for the integrity of HTTP representations.
 The Content-Digest field can be used for the integrity of HTTP message content.
-Want-Representation-Digest and Want-Content-Digest can be used to indicate a sender's interest and preferences for receiving respective integrity fields.
+Want-Representation-Digest and Want-Content-Digest can be used to indicate a sender's interest and preferences for receiving the respective integrity fields.

-This document obsoletes RFC 3230 and therefore the Digest and Wants-Digest HTTP fields.
+This document obsoletes RFC 3230 and the Digest and Want-Digest HTTP fields.